tpberntsen/curves/README.md

 2021-09-30    25.900556
 Freq: D, Length: 854, dtype: float64
 ```

+### Python Version Compatibility
+The curves package is compatible with the Python interpreter up to **version 3.9**.

+Limitations on the Python version which the curves package can be used
+are largely driven by the [pythonnet](https://github.com/pythonnet/pythonnet) package dependency.
+The latest version of curves (1.0.3) depends on
+pythonnet version 2.5.2, which itself works with Python up to version 3.9.
+Hence this is also the maximum version with which curves works.

 ## Technical Documentation
 The PDF file [max_smoothness_spline.pdf](docs/max_smoothness/max_smoothness_spline.pdf) contains details of the mathematics behind the maximum smoothness algorithm.